xenthm/tp/docs/UserGuide.md

 **Q**: Why does `MangaTantou` not have an edit function?
 <br>
 **A**: Published authors and mangas in `MangaTantou` are generally not required to change their names due to potential confusion that could be generated with audiences.
-If the editor still has strong wishes to change the names of authors or mangas, they can do so by editing the `catalog.json` file directly.
+If the editor still has strong wishes to change the names of authors or mangas, they can do so by editing the `catalog.json` file directly while following our naming conventions and guidelines.

 ## Command Summary